david-hernandez/composer-tutorial/11-Update/README.md

 ```

 Verfiy in the lock file.
+(At the time of this writing, 8.5.3 was the latest version of Drupal 8.5.)

 ```
 "name": "drupal/core",